Ecosystem-based Adaptation (EbA) in the North Central Coast of Vietnam: Restoration and Co-Management of Degraded Dunes and Mangroves

 State of implementation/results

-- UNIQUE forestry and land use GmbH and the Institute of Resources and Environment (IREN) of Hue University facilitated two of four kickoff workshops in Thua Thien Hué province on 29 August and in Hanoi on 6 September 2018
+- UNIQUE forestry and land use GmbH and the Institute of Resources and Environment (IREN) of Hue University facilitated two regional kick-off workshops in (Quang Binh on August 27 and Hué province on August 29, 2018) as well as the national kick-off workshop in Hanoi on September 4, 2018

 - Next steps are the identification of partner municipalities and of suitable project surfaces, stakeholder consultations and the production of seedlings